 For questions regarding study and admissions please contact us:

 International Students enquiries

 This is an exciting time to enter the marketing communication industry; as advertisers get to choose between online and offline media for their messages.
 You will have the opportunity to work across a wide range of digital platforms as well as traditional media as you develop and execute real campaigns as part of your course.
 The course culminates in a pitch to clients of a top global agency, providing practical preparation for work in advertising and digital marketing roles.

-> Professional Body: The Chartered Institute of Public Relations and The Market Research Society.
+Professional Body: The Chartered Institute of Public Relations, The Market Research Society, and Digital Marketing Institute.

-> - 100% overall student satisfaction, NSS 2020.
+- 100% overall student satisfaction, NSS 2020.

 - Numerous opportunities for work experience.

 - Active student community with opportunities for collaboration across each year of the programme.

 - Input from industry professionals.